Country Report Netherlands

 Composition

-The LOWI consists of 6 (Dutch) members, preferably with backgrounds in natural sciences, humanities, law, social sciences, and behavioural science.
+The LOWI consists of 9 (Dutch) members, preferably with backgrounds in natural sciences, humanities, law, social sciences, and behavioural science.
 The Chair must have a legal background.
 All members have voting rights.
-LOWI recommends and appoints its members after consultation with its founders, for a 3-years-term to a maximum of 9 years.
+LOWI recommends and appoints its members after consultation with its founders, for a 4-years-term to a maximum of 8 years.

 Scope and remit

 The scope of the LOWI in handling research misconduct is restricted to its member organisations.
 The LOWI cannot act on its own initiative in starting an investigation on research misconduct in member or non-member organisations.
 The remit of the LOWI is restricted in that it serves as a second advisory body only.
-The LOWI cannot be addressed for a second opinion then after the board of a member organisation has taken a (preliminary) decision in first instance on the alleged science misconduct.
-Following this board’s (preliminary) decision, the reporter and/or accused in first instance can address to the LOWI.
+The LOWI cannot be addressed for a second opinion then after the board of a member organisation has taken a (preliminary) decision in first instance on the alleged research misconduct.
+Following this board’s (preliminary) decision, the reporter and/or accused in first instance can file a petition to the LOWI.
 The (board of a) member organisation cannot call upon the LOWI.
-The LOWI does not handle anonymous requests.
+The LOWI does not handle anonymous petitions.
+It can however decide to deal with a Petition confidentially in which case the name of the Petitioner shall not be disclosed to any of the other parties.
 It further will not handle alleged research misconduct cases of students on bachelor – or master level.

 Procedure